 Bucharest – Colti – Nucu

-Starting at 8:00 am from your hotel in Bucharest, we reach Fangs Museum Collection in Colti in about 2 hours and 30 minutes, after driving on national roads on a scenic landscape of Buzau.
-The small museum shows us a collection of amber pieces discovered on Romanian land, here in this region, the masterpiece is the black amber called rumanit.
+I would like to start our tour from Bucharest at 8:00 a.m. from your hotel.
+We’ll go by car on national roads admiring the scenic landscape of Buzau.
+In about two and a half hours we’ll arrive at Fangs Museum Collection in Colti.
+That is a small museum.
+Over there we should admire a collection of amber pieces discovered on Romanian land.
+In this region, the masterpiece is the black amber called rumanit.
 The museum is unique in Romania and shows us the ancient history of this part of the world.

-After a short stop to Alunis Church, we go to Nucu, where we park the car and we start hiking the hills of Buzau to see an ensemble of rupestral settlements some of them dated back to the Neolithic period, carved into rocks shaped by the waters.
+After a short stop at Alunis Church, we’ll head to Nucu, where we park the car.
+We will start hiking the hills of Buzau.
+Also, we’ll see an ensemble of rupestral settlements.
+Some of them are dated back to the Neolithic period, carved by the waters into rocks.

-First stop is Poiana Cozanei (Cozana’s Glade).
-From here we go to see Chilia lui Dionisie Torcatorul (Dionysius’s Cave, a shelter from the centuries III-IV), to find the place where a monk lived for more than 30 years, alone, praying.
+The first stop will be Poiana Cozanei (Cozana’s Glade).
+From there we are going to see Dionysius’s Cave.
+It looks like a shelter from the III-IV centuries.
+This place was necessary for a monk to may be live there for more than 30 years, alone, praying.

-Next, we see the cave called Fundul Pesterii.
-Here are cave drawings dating back to 4000 BC as knives, arrows, lances, spears a.s.o.
+Next, we’ll enjoy the cave named Fundul Pesterii.
+We’ll discover cave drawings dating back to 4,000 BC as knives, arrows, lances, spears a.s.o.
 The cave is protected, a big metal fence stop visitors to enter and affect the historical drawings.

-After a “walk” in the forest, we discover other places such as Biserica lui Iosif (Joseph’s Church).
-Carved in a huge rock, the church has preserved the initial aspect.
+After a “walk” in the forest, we’ll see other lovely places such as Joseph’s Church.
+Carved in a huge rock, the church has preserved its initial aspect.
 Above the entrance, there is a fish, a paleo-Christian symbol.

-For this tour, we need to be in a good shape and have some food and drinks at us.
-And to wear boots and appropriate clothes for climbing in the mountains.
-So, mystery, nature, history and legends.
-All in one day.
+For this tour, we should be in good shape and have some food and drinks with us.
+And we should wear, as well, boots and appropriate clothes for climbing in the mountains.
+So, mystery, nature, history, and legends.
+All of these in one day.